luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 Deploying Custom Models
 =======================

-This tutorial will go through the process of deploying a custom trained (or pretrained) model to the OAK camera.
+This tutorial will review the process of deploying a custom trained (or pre-trained) model to the OAK camera.
 As mentioned in  details in :ref:`Converting model to MyriadX blob` tutorial, you first need to convert the model to OpenVINO's IR format (.xml/.bin) and then compile it to .blob in order to then deploy it to the OAK camera.